Velezer/goface-api/README.md

 ## Auth

-Some API has auth with jwt-token
+Some endpoints has auth with jwt-token

 Request: